Looking for the best banks for American expats in France? Read on.

 You can also choose to get a Mastercard, so you can access your money anywhere and whenever.

-I have had great experiences with Transferwise in my travels and life adventures abroad, and I can’t imagine an easier way to move funds.
-I’m able to transfer funds easily, quickly between my bank at home and my bank abroad., and I still have the option of simply using Transferwise as a bank account of its own.
+I have had great experiences with Wise in my travels and life adventures abroad, and I can’t imagine an easier way to move funds.
+I’m able to transfer funds easily, quickly between my bank at home and my bank abroad., and I still have the option of simply using Wise as a bank account of its own.

-I consider a Transferwise a must, especially for Expats in those first weeks and months (and years!) of trying to get settled France.
+I consider a Wise a must, especially for Expats in those first weeks and months (and years!) of trying to get settled France.

 Other Things to Be Aware Of When Opening a Bank Account